infovore/Intervalometer/README.md

 This is code for an Arduino-based Intervalometer, suitable for use with any Nikon camera compatible with the ML-L3 remote control.

+Thanks to the multicameraIrControl library, it should be easily ported to other cameras supported by the library.

 Compatibility
 -------------